frankiesanjana/housing-price-predictor/README.md

 - **Sale price** of a property is the current market price, in US dollars, of a property with various attributes.
 - **Inherited property** is a property that the client has inherited, and wishes to sell for the maximum price achievable.
+- Although not strictly "terms and jargon", we add a note here to remind users that all price data within this project are in US dollars and all areas are measured in square feet.

 ## Hypotheses and how we validated them